xpush/io.stalk.docs/README.md

-# STALK - Developer's Guide
+# STALK
+Documentation for developers